DataDog/browser-sdk/packages/rum/README.md

 : Optional<br/>
 **Type**: Number<br/>
 **Default**: `20`<br/>
-Telemetry data (error, debug logs) about SDK execution is sent to Datadog in order to proactively detect and solve potential issue.
+Telemetry data (error, debug logs) about SDK execution is sent to Datadog in order to detect and solve potential issue.
 Set this option to `0` to opt out from telemetry collection.

 Options that must have matching configuration when also using `logs` SDK: